How to Steal a Bigger Pocket

-Lazies, Some times, little pockets on our projects are barely useful at best.
-They can be difficult to access, hold very little and feel like a waste.
+Lazies, Sometimes the flat, slip pockets near the side seams on our bag projects are barely useful.
+They can be difficult to access, hold very little and feel like a waste of good pocket potential.
 Gathering and pleating are the usual techniques for making a pocket hold more.
 Let me show you my oh-so-Lazy technique to ‘steal’ your way to a bigger pocket.

 Steal a Pocket Technique

 Shhhh, we are going to steal fabric from the seam allowance to make these flat pockets more spacious!
 This simple technique can be used over and over again on many projects and works best for small pockets near a seam.

 For Suzi, make the pocket panel 1/4″ – 1/2″ wider than needed on each side.
 Don’t go overboard, a little goes a long way on a small project like this.

 After stitching a flat pocket panel in place along the bottom edge and making pocket divisions, simply slide the top corner of the pocket over to match edge of the project and stitch in place.
 This effectively ‘gathers’ without gathering.
 Then pin the bulk out of the way for final construction.